code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/prize.md

 <details>
   <summary>Why is this only available to public schools?</summary>
   <p>We would love to help teachers in public and private schools alike, but at this time, it comes down to logistics.
-We have partnered with DonorsChoose.org to administer classroom funding prizes, which only works with public, US K-12 schools.
-According to DonorsChoose.org, the organization is better able to access consistent and accurate data that's available for public schools.</p>
+We have partnered with DonorsChoose to administer classroom funding prizes, which only works with public, US K-12 schools.
+According to DonorsChoose, the organization is better able to access consistent and accurate data that's available for public schools.</p>
 </details>

 <details>